"Goth Mrs. Frizzle"

-Whether it's journal club, invited talks, research updates, or high school conversations, I love crafting immersive presentations.
+Whether it's astronomer in residence, journal club, invited talks, research updates, or high school conversations, I love crafting immersive presentations.
 Over the years my themes have ranged from comic books to restaurant posters.
 I take inspiration from board games, psychedelic lava lamps, Lisa Frank school supplies, and one of my favorite books: Scary Stories to Tell in the Dark.

 I'm a Pen Pal!

 I absolutely love getting mail.
 Naturally, my favorite activity to participate in is Letters to a Pre-Scientist.
 For an entire year, I get loads of awesome drawings from a young pre-scientist, and they always get dibs on my sticker collection!

 Books and Games:

 My own interest in astronomy stemmed from wandering through gorgeous textbooks.
 It has been my immense privilege in recent years to edit several chapters of the textbook At Play in the Cosmos, by Adam Frank.
 (Which also comes with its own videogame!!!)